pachadotdev/eflm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+See pacha.dev/capybara for a much better GLM implementation.

 # Efficient Fitting of Linear Models

 <!-- badges: start -->